 - Yes, with the exception of cases where you have an approved posting waiver or will be getting an approved posting waiver.

-Am I required to use the “Request to Search” document to hire NTT faculty members?
+Am I required to use the “Request to Search” document to hire Prof-T faculty members?

-- If the NTT faculty member is being hired into a full time, career-track position, then yes, a Request to Search document is required, except in the case of an approved posting waiver.
+- If the professional-track faculty member is being hired into a full time, career-track position, then yes, a Request to Search document is required, except in the case of an approved posting waiver.
 Career-track faculty positions in the College of Fine Arts use the tenured/tenure-track, practice series, or instruction series job titles.

-- If the professional-track faculty member is being hired into an adjunct faculty position, then no, a Request to Search document is not required.
+- If the professional-track faculty member is being hired into an adjunct/temporary/contingent faculty position, then no, a Request to Search document is not required.

 What are some examples of cases when I do not use the “Request to Search” document?

 - Lecturer or Specialist hires.

 - Hires made using a posting waiver, like dual career hires.